AccelByte/profanity-filter-grpc-plugin-server-python/README.md

       }
       ```

-   The response will contain `isSuccess: true`
+   The response will contain `isProfane: true`

       ```json
       {